Anti-collision device: Level crossings

 When Loco ACDs receive 'Gate Open' transmissions from Gate ACDs provided at non-interlocked level crossings, they brake to decelerate to 30 km/h or an alternative predetermined speed.
-Gate ACDs at manned and unmanned level crossings also warn passengers with the message 'Train Approach'.
+Gate ACDs at staffed and unstaffed level crossings also warn passengers with the message 'Train Approach'.

 If a Loco ACD receives a manual 'SOS' message from other train bound ACDs or a station ACD that is within three kilometres of its radial range, it applies brakes automatically to bring the train to a stop.

 The application of this anti-collision device has been refined to not only prevent midsection collisions but also to prevent their occurrences in station yards.
 The newly engineered solution is integrated with the signalling systems, interlocking to react appropriately in case collision-like conditions are perceived at the time of reception and dispatch of trains from a station (e.g. while approaching a station).
 Loco ACDs also give 'Station Approach' alerts to train operators and regulate train speed when they receives information from Station ACDs.

-Loco shed ACDs, Track-ID Assigning ACDs and Repeater ACDs strengthen the ACD network.